Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 02: Two Pointers.md

 1. If the sum of the two numbers pointed by the <b>two pointers</b> is greater than the target sum, this means that we need a pair with a smaller sum.
 So, to try more pairs, we can decrement the end-pointer.
 2. If the sum of the two numbers pointed by the <b>two pointers</b> is smaller than the target sum, this means that we need a pair with a larger sum.
 So, to try more pairs, we can increment the start-pointer.

-## Pair with Target Sum  aka "Two Sum" (easy) 🌴
+## 🌴 Pair with Target Sum  aka "Two Sum" (easy)
 https://leetcode.com/problems/two-sum/
-> Given an array of sorted numbers and a target sum, find a pair in the array whose sum is equal to the given target.
+> Given an array of sorted numbers and a `target` sum, find a pair in the array whose sum is equal to the given `target`.

-Write a function to return the indices of the two numbers (i.e. the pair) such that they add up to the given target.
+Write a function to return the indices of the two numbers (i.e. the pair) such that they add up to the given `target`.

 Since the given array is sorted, a brute-force solution could be to iterate through the array, taking one number at a time and searching for the second number through <b>Binary Search</b>.
 The time complexity of this algorithm will be `O(N*logN)`.
 Can we do better than this?

 We can follow the <b>Two Pointers</b> approach.
 We will start with one pointer pointing to the beginning of the array and another pointing at the end.
-At every step, we will see if the numbers pointed by the <b>two pointers</b> add up to the target sum.
+At every step, we will see if the numbers pointed by the <b>two pointers</b> add up to the `target` sum.
 If they do, we have found our pair; otherwise, we will do one of two things:
-1. If the sum of the two numbers pointed by the <b>two pointers</b> is greater than the target sum, this means that we need a pair with a smaller sum.
+1. If the sum of the two numbers pointed by the <b>two pointers</b> is greater than the `target` sum, this means that we need a pair with a smaller sum.
 So, to try more pairs, we can decrement the end-pointer.
-2. If the sum of the two numbers pointed by the <b>two pointers</b> is smaller than the target sum, this means that we need a pair with a larger sum.
+2. If the sum of the two numbers pointed by the <b>two pointers</b> is smaller than the `target` sum, this means that we need a pair with a larger sum.
 So, to try more pairs, we can increment the start-pointer.
 ### Brute Force Solution
 ````js
 function pair_with_targetsum(nums, target) {